All Episodes

 Dingy Harry loves for this to happen because they're sitting there blaming on the House Republicans who have no role in this.

-It's an election year, blame the Republicans for it.
+Blame the Republicans for it.

-So it it it's folks that it's clearly lawless.
+So it's, folks, it is clearly lawless.

-If you regard the Constitution as law, this is lawless behavior by an out of control rogue executive.
+If you regard the Constitution as law, this is lawless behavior by an out-of-control, rogue executive.

-This is what happens in banana republics.
+This is what happens in banana republics, tinhorn dictatorships, places like Venezuela.

 This is what happens.

-All under the guise of populism.
+All under the guise of populism and helping the middle class.

 All right, let's go to the phones.